 Boreas Pass Trailhead

 The Boreas Pass Trailhead is a parking area on the Breckenridge side of the scenic drive.
 It’s located just where the pavement ends and is the only parking area during winter time (November-May/June/July depending on snowfall).
 In the summer and fall, park here for access to Aspen Alley and Baker’s Tank trail.
-In the winter, park here for access to all of Boreas Pass Road.
-It’s a great option for snowshoeing and cross country skiing.
+In the winter, park here for access to all of Boreas Pass Road on foot.
 On weekends and holidays, this parking lots fills very quickly so it’s best to arrive either early in the morning or later in the afternoon.

 If you would like to hike Boreas Pass from here, a popular route is this Boreas Pass Loop.
 It’s only 2.5 miles but offers some of the best views along the entire road and also goes through the main aspen trees on the Breckenridge side of the pass.